Mindscape (2013 film): Development

 In 2011, Jaume Collet-Serra set up Ombra Films with his friend Juan Solá.
 Mindscape is collaboration between Ombra and The Safran Company.
 Olivier Courson, from The Safran Company, said of the film, "We are delighted to see the first film out of Ombra Films starting to shoot.
 We strongly believe in our partnership with Jaume Collet-Serra, a very talented director and producer."
 The script was written by Guy Holmes.

 Mindscape is the first chapter in a collaboration between Ombra Films, The Safran Company and Antena 3 Films, in association with Miguel A. Faura for Roxbury Pictures, and with the participation of Televisió de Catalunya.
 The film was made on an estimated budget of $4.35 million.
 StudioCanal handled the film's distribution in the United Kingdom, France, and Germany, as well as its international sales.
 The film marked Jorge Dorado's feature film directorial debut.
 Dorado was previously a second-unit director known for a segment in 2007's Limonchello.
 Lucas Vidal composed the musical score.

 Casting

 The casting of Mark Strong, Taissa Farmiga, and Brian Cox in main roles was reported on October 17, 2012, the day after filming had begun.
 In an interview with Spanish film magazine Fotogramas, Strong said that the film is "a classic detective story, with some science-fiction elements."
 Dorado cited films such as Vertigo and Chinatown as inspirations, and said that the film is a "cryptic puzzle for the audience to solve."

 Filming

 Principal photography for the film began on October 16, 2012, in Madrid, Spain.
 Filming also took place in Barcelona and its surrounding areas; Dordogne, France; and Montreal, Quebec, Canada.
 In October 2012, the crew spent time filming on location at the Château d'Essendiéras in Dordogne.
 On January 3, 2014, Alain Bainée, the film's art director, was nominated at the Gaudí Awards for Best Production Director.

-At 10.39 into the film the map is of N.W.
-Portland, Oregon.
-The car would be traveling down N.W.
-Skyline adjacent to Forest Park and driving up to a gated Mansion.
-The roses on the gate reminds one that Portland is also known as Rose City.